v3gard/notecard/README.md

 ## Build and run instructions

 Attached setup.py file uses py2app to create a Mac OS capable application.
+To create an app, run this from the command line: ``python setup.py py2app -A``.

 On other platforms: